Kiwi Vision Consultants Ltd has a combined 120 years surveying, engineering and planning experience between the three directors and 7 staff members.

 3. Aerial photograph

-• General position of existing dwelling and auxilliary buildings
+- General position of existing dwelling and auxiliary buildings

-• Gives you a good idea if an additional dwelling will meet the bulk and location requirements
+- Gives a general idea if an additional dwelling will meet the bulk and location requirements.

 5. Funding and budget

-• You will need a best estimate of the total costs.
+- You will need an estimate of the total costs

 6. Topographical Survey and Scheme Plan

-• Boundaries decided to meet your requirements and councils rules
+- Boundaries are determined so as to meet your requirements and the council rules

-• Processing time under RMA is 21 days
+- Processing time under RMA is supposed to be 20 working days

 9. Evaluate conditions of Resource Consent

-• Most of the conditions will require some construction work to be carried out.
+- Some of the conditions will require construction work to be carried out.

 11. Power and Telephone contracts